OttScott/distract-me-not-plus/README.md

 - Chrome: `npm run build:chrome`
 - Edge: `npm run build:edge`

+#### Local Development Builds

+For local development and testing, you can use these enhanced commands that automatically copy the generated zip files to your Z:\ drive (local development only - CI builds are not affected):

+- **Edge (with local copy)**: `npm run build:edge:local`
+- **Package Edge only (with local copy)**: `npm run package:edge:local`

+These commands will:
+1. Build and package the extension for Edge
+2. Automatically copy the generated zip file to Z:\ drive (if accessible)
+3. Only run the copy step when building locally (skips in CI/CD)

 #### Browser-specific build notes

 - **Chrome** builds require special handling of external libraries due to Content Security Policy restrictions.
 The build process: